kumar964050/React-Redux/README.md

 - Mark todos as complete.
 - Delete todos from the list.
 - Store todos using Redux for state management.
-- Styled using React Bootstrap for a responsive and clean design.
+- Styled using Bootstrap for a responsive and clean design.

 ## Getting Started